 12. Join a Tour of Shimba Hills National Reserve

-Less than an hour’s drive from Ukunda town is the Shimba Hills National Reserve – one of the best day trips from Diani Beach.
+Less than an hour’s drive from Ukunda town is the Shimba Hills National Reserve, one of the best things to see in Diani and also one of the best day trips from Diani Beach.

 This game reserve comprises a diverse habitat, including giant trees, grasslands, forestlands, and scrub areas.
 It also holds one of the largest coastal forests in East Africa, only second to Arabuko Sokoke.

 Shimba Hills is a great destination if you want to escape the beach for a day.
 It offers visitors a memorable wildlife experience with sightings of animals such as elephants, giraffes, and the rare sable antelope.